MASH: A Multiplatform and Multimodal Annotated Dataset for Societal Impact of Hurricane: Data Collection

 \section{Data Collection}

 The MASH dataset contains social media data that focuses on recent hurricanes, especially the two major hurricanes that hit the United States during the fall of 2024: \textit{Hurricane Helene} and \textit{Hurricane Milton}, to obtain comprehensive information about the societal impact of hurricanes.
-According to National Hurricane Center \footnote{https://www.nhc.noaa.gov}, Hurricane Helene was a Category 4 Storm formed on September 24, 2024 and Hurricane Miltion was a Category 5 Storm formed on October 5, 2024.
+According to National Hurricane Center, Hurricane Helene was a Category 4 Storm formed on September 24, 2024 and Hurricane Milton was a Category 5 Storm formed on October 5, 2024.
 The combined damage from these two consecutive hurricanes is estimated to be more than \$300 billion~\cite{ScienceHurricane}.
-To ensure timely and relevant coverage of the hurricane-related discussions, the data collection period spans from September 1, 2024 to November 30, 2024.
+To ensure timely and relevant coverage of the hurricane-related discussions, the data collection period spans from September 1 to November 30, 2024.
+This collection window spans approximately one month before the hurricanes and one month after the main impact period, enabling us to capture pre-disaster signals, peak impacts, and recovery-related discussions.